Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Applications: Counting Defiers in Health Care

-The value of an assumption of no never takers becomes apparent if data are available on covariates.
-Under the assumption of no never takers, it is possible to label some specific people as compilers and others as defiers: all people in intervention who do not take up must be compliers, and all people who do not take up in control must be defiers.
+Although the design-based maximum likelihood estimates target the distribution of potential outcomes in the sample rather than the population, an evidence-based assumption of no never takers in the sample can facilitate learning about defiers in the population if data are available on covariates.
+Under the assumption of no never takers, it is possible to label some specific people in the sample as compliers and others as defiers: all people in intervention who do not take up must be defiers, and all people who do not take up in control must be compliers.
 This reasoning allows us to make claims that the intervention had a causal effect on some specific people in the sample.
-Using terminology from \citet*{pearl1999}, under an assumption of no never takers, the intervention was a ``necessary’’ cause of no takeup for all 11 people assigned intervention who do not take up, and was is a ``sufficient’’ cause of no takeup for all 31 people assigned control who do not take up.
-Under a monotonicity assumption, it is not possible to directly label any specific people as compliers or defiers because people who take up in intervention can be compliers or always takers, and people who do not take up in control can be compliers and never takers.
-An assumption that allows us to label some specific people as compilers and others as defiers could be an important first step to learn their characteristics, improve targeting in future samples, and obtain a larger average effect.
+Using terminology from \citet*{pearl1999}, under an assumption of no never takers, the intervention was a ``necessary’’ cause of no takeup for all $11(=61-50)$ people assigned intervention who do not take up, and it would have been a ``sufficient’’ cause of takeup for all $31(=54-23)$ people assigned control who do not take up.
+Under a monotonicity assumption, it is not possible to directly label any specific people as compliers or defiers because people who take up in intervention can be compliers or always takers, and people who do not take up in control can be compliers or never takers.
+An assumption that allows us to label some specific people as compliers and others as defiers could be an important first step to learn their characteristics, improve targeting in future samples, and obtain a larger average effect.